makrai/notes/doddapaneni2107-primer-multiling-lm.md

 ## Efficient models.
 MLLMs represent some of the largest models

-* running inference on such large models is often not possible on edge devices and increasingly expensive on cloud devices
+* running inference on large models is often not possible on edge devices and increasingly expensive on cloud devices
 * downsize these large models without affecting accuracy
   * pruning, quantization, factorization, distillation, and architecture search have been standardly used on monolingual models (Tay+ 2020)